microsoftgraph/msgraph-sdk-design/middleware/TelemetryHandler.md

 - Add a `client-request-id` header with GUID value to request if one is not present.
 If the [RequestContext](../middleware/RequestContext.md) has a `ClientRequestId` property set then that value should be used.

-- Add `SdkVersion` request header to each request to identify the language and version of the client SDK library(s).
+- Add a single `SdkVersion` request header to each request to identify the language and version of the client SDK library(s).
 The product identifier should be of the format `graph-{lang}/{majorVersion}.{minorVersion}.{patchVersion}` for client libraries.
 If the client SDK library has more than one component i.e. core, v1.0/beta service model library, then the product identifier should capture them as follows based on usage :

     | Client SDK Library Component | Template | Example |
     | --- | --- | --- |